crmackay/med.hbsgrupos.org/documents/meetings/2014-02-08-batey-symposium/index.md

 	- we will have single-topic teleconference discussions, starting in May 2014 with a presentation from the *Hypertension Working Group*
 - 2015 Batey Medicine Symposium
 	- the 2014 edition was such a success, we think it should be a regular event!
 We hope to see it grow and invite anyone and everyone to participate!
-	- if you are interesting in hosting, planning, or helping our in the development of this meeting just let us know!
+	- if you are interesting in hosting, planning, or helping out in the development of this meeting just let us know!